TheRenegadeCoder/sample-programs-website/docs/projects/rot13/ti-basic/index.md

 See .github/CONTRIBUTING.md for further details.
 -->

-Welcome to the [Rot13](https://sampleprograms.io/projects/rot13) in [TI-BASIC](https://sampleprograms.io/languages/ti-basic) page!
+Welcome to the [Rot13](https://sampleprograms.io/projects/rot13) in [TI-BASIC](https://sampleprograms.io/languages/ti-basic)!
 Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution